 Since labor productivity exerts a significant positive impact on the probability of exports, and not on export volume, and given that Equation (2) may suffer from a selection bias because export volumes are only observed for exporting firms, we run a Heckman two-stage selection model with $Ln(labprod){ijk}$ being the selection variable.
 We also investigate the effect of the gender variables on trade margins.
-The Heckman selection model give support to the previous results: labor productivity and the presence of a foreign certification exert a positive and significant impact on the extensive margin only, while foreign ownership has a positive and significant on both the intensive and extensive margins.
-The presence of a foreign certification exert for exert a positive and significant on both the intensive and extensive margins.
+The Heckman selection model (Table 7) gives support to the previous result, that labor productivity exerts a positive and significant impact on the extensive margin of trade.
+The presence of a foreign certification and foreign ownership have a positive and significant on the probability of export, and not on the export volume of the exporting firm, and therefore can be considered as a mean to overcome fixed export entry cost.
+The sign of government ownership is negative and significant as previously discussed, while the sign of the age variable is not significant.